Moniaar/Calcify/README.md

 4. In main.js, ipcRenderer isn’t available—it’s for the renderer process.
 This will cause a syntax error or runtime error (ipcRenderer is not defined).

 In next version I will update with the ability to backup automatically each 5min 😃.

+### Integrated Sync Triggers:
+On app startup (app.whenReady): Initializes the sync setup and syncs from OneDrive to ensure the app uses the latest DB.
+On app close (before-quit): Syncs to OneDrive if mainWindow exists (post-login)